michsethowusu/ghana-news-analysis/README.md

-# Ghana News Analysis 2025
+# Ghana Topics 2025

-A collaborative public information project to identify and visualize the top 20 percent topics that appeared in Ghanaian news throughout 2025.
+A collaborative public information project to identify key topics that appeared frequently in Ghanaian news throughout 2025.

 ## Project Overview